-The percentage of female directors in the Company at the end of 2022 was 36.36% (4 female directors out of a total of 11 members in the Board of Directors).
+The percentage of female directors in the Company at the end of 2023 was 36.36% (4 female directors out of a total of 11 members in the Board of Directors).

 The Board and the Appointments, Remuneration and Sustainability Committee promote the inclusion of women in the Board, proposing to that end their appointment when there are vacancies.
-In this sense, in 2022 Ms Montserrat Trapé was appointed as an External Independent Director.
+In this sense, in 2023 Ms M^a Cristina Henríquez de Luna Basagoiti was re-elected as Independent Director.

-Likewise, the Company has a Director Selection and Diversity Policy that defines all the principles on this matter, a detail of which is provided in section C of this Corporate Governance Report.
+Likewise, the Company has a Director Selection Policy that defines all the principles on this matter, a detail of which is provided in section C of this Corporate Governance Report, together with details of the approval in 2023 of a new Diversity Policy that reinforces these principles.

-16. That the number of proprietary directors as a percentage of the total number of nonexecutive directors not be greater than the proportion of the company's share capital represented by those directors and the rest of the capital.
+16. That the number of proprietary directors as a percentage of the total number of non-executive directors not be greater than the proportion of the company's share capital represented by those directors and the rest of the capital.